 Connecticut Environmental Conditions Online (CT ECO) is an interactive mapping site that showcases all available statewide data layers related to natural resources and the environment.
 Created by CLEAR and the CT Department of Energy and Environmental Protection.

-The Micro Site Runoff Model allows users to change the three parameters controlling rainfall runoff -- storm size, land cover, and soil type – for a theoretical plot of land, thus allowing them to understand the interplay of these factors.
+The Runoff Simulation Model allows users to change the three parameters controlling rainfall runoff -- storm size, land cover, and soil type – for a theoretical plot of land, thus allowing them to understand the interplay of these factors.
 Created by the Stroud Water Research Center.

 The Map My Watershed Model allows users to explore the runoff quality and quantity in a given watershed or area of their choice.
 They can also create scenarios with different land uses and/or conservation practices to see how those changes affect runoff.
 Created by the Stroud Water Research Center.